 Furthermore, you can do also an expedition but you need to have special mountaineering permits.
 There are many passes with ice and crevasse in between the Damodar Kunda region to Nar Phu valley.
-Moreover, you can visit different villages, monasteries, culture, and Buddhism.
+Moreover, you can visit different localities, monasteries, cultures, and Buddhism.

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with breakfast plan.
-Our representative will give you information about further programs.
+Our representative will brief you Expedition Saribung travel programs.

 Drive to Pokhara by tourist bus.
 Between on the way we will see the natural beauty like Trisuli river which is most popular in Nepal for rafting and we will follow the way almost bank of the Trisuli and Marsyandi River when we arrive in Pokhara transfer to hotel.

-Early flight to Jomsom located an an altitude of 2720m / 8,894 ft.
-You will be land on District headquarters of Mustang and will start trek to Kagbeni, the starting point of the Upper Mustang, where you can make your eyes busy for The spectacular views of Nilgiri, Dhaulagiri, Tukuche peak and Dhampus.
+Early flight to Jomsom located an an altitude of 2720m/8,894 feet.
+You will be land at the District headquarters of Mustang and will start trek to Kagbeni, the starting point of the Upper Mustang, where you can make your eyes busy with the spectacular views of Nilgiri, Dhaulagiri, Tukuche peak, and Dhampus.
 Kagbeni is the most interesting typical Tibetan village and the entry point of the upper Mustang for an overnight stop.
 Overnight camping at Kagbeni.

 The trail leads up toward the east bank of the Kaligandaki that climbs over many ridges as it heads north and reaches Tangbe Village.
 Continues to loom massively at the foot of the valley.
-The trek now leaves the Kaligandaki valley and climb steeply up a rocky gully to chele at 3030m.
+The trek now leaves the Kaligandaki valley and climb steeply up a via rock trail to chele at 3030 meters.

-From Geling, the trail climbs gently to the interesting pass on our trek NYILA and descends below the blue, gray and red cliffs.
+From Gelling, the trail climbs gently to the interesting pass on our trek NYILA and descends below the blue, gray and red cliffs.
 After crossing a steel bridge of the Tangmar Chu (river), we will arrive at a MANI (Prayer WALL) perhaps the longest and most spectacular stretch and main wall in Nepal.
 Climbing over another pass at 3600m the route makes a long gentle descent to Charang.
-The huge five – story white Dzong and red Gompa is an interesting visit to observe collections of statues and Thangkas as well as many large paintings of seated Buddha.
+The huge five-story white Dzong and red Gompa is an interesting visit to observe collections of statues and Thangkas as well as many large paintings of seated Buddha.

 The trail descends about 100 meters down from Charang, crosses the Charang – Chu and climbs steeply up a rocky trail to a cairn on a ridge and continues to climb.
 Finally, from a ridge at 3850 meter.
 There is a view of the walled city of LO.
 After a short descent, cross a stream then climb up into the plateau of Lo- Manthang.

 Leave the village and keep by gently ascending going until we reach day-La.
 This is the last point where we see Lo-Manthang city.
 Roughly 3 hours later, we reach Dhi village then we descend for an hour where we have a lunch break.
-After lunch, we pass the small stream and make a short steep climb to Yara village.
-It takes about 1 and half hour.
-We can see innumerable caves at the stone walls.
+After lunch, we pass the small stream and make a short steep climb to Yara village takes about 90 minutes.
+We can see innumerable caves on the stone walls.
 Stay overnight at tented camp.

 We follow the barren valley after crossing 5100 meter pass; today we prepare pack lunch due to no appropriate cooking possibilities on the trekking.